BHP CLASS ACTION (ASX: BHP | LSE: BLT | JSE: BIL)

 The Germano mine is operated by Samarco Mineração SA, a joint venture of BHP and Vale SA.
 BHP is an Anglo-Australian owned multinational and the world’s largest diversified mining and mineral resources company.

-The BHP Class Action sought recovery of investor losses incurred up to 30 November 2015 by BHP Ltd and BHP Plc shareholders because of BHP's alleged failure to disclose material information to the market and its alleged misleading or deceptive conduct.
+The BHP Class Action sought recovery of investor losses incurred up to by BHP Ltd and BHP Plc shareholders because of BHP’s alleged failure to disclose material information to the market and its alleged misleading or deceptive conduct.

 The BHP Class Action alleges that BHP Group Ltd:

-2. (engaged in misleading or deceptive conduct by representing to the ASX (by publishing in its annual reports between FY11 – FY15) that:
+2. engaged in misleading or deceptive conduct by representing to the ASX (by publishing in its annual reports between FY11 – FY15) that:

 1. the primary consideration in every aspect of BHP’s business was the safety of its people and the safety and sustainability of the environment and the communities in which it, and its subsidiaries, carried on business; and